toms-vanders/Logicmedia_ISYN/README.md

 <!-- CONTRIBUTORS -->
 ## Acknowledgments

-Project was done in collaboration with company Logicmedia A/S in Aalborg as part of 4th Semeter Computer Science programme at UCN.
+Project was done in collaboration with company Logicmedia A/S in Aalborg as part of 4th Semester Computer Science programme at UCN.

 Contributor names and github profiles: